Notes from an Expat American (Texan) living in Britain

-Note: A lot of the challenges I have faced in moving to the UK do not apply for citizens from the European Economic Area.
-EEA citizens have rights here that I do not have, and do not have to get the increasingly scarce type of work visa that I must hold.
+Note: At least until Brexit is final, a lot of the challenges I have faced in moving to the UK do not apply for citizens from the European Economic Area.
+EEA citizens have rights here that I do not have, and do not have to get the increasingly scarce type of work visa that I had to hold.
 As Brexit kicks in, Europeans may start to face the same issues I have run into.

 To summon help for a genuine emergency, call 999 (not 911).
 Only use this for emergencies.

 Calling for non-emergency help may require you to plan ahead and look up the local non-emergency phone number for the police.
 I witnessed a burglary next door to a B&B where I was staying.
 Since there was no phone book available and burglary is not an emergency, I rang the B&B owner to let him know what was going on.
 He in turn rang the police.

 I hadn’t thought about it before, but landlines are disappearing from hotels and B&Bs because mobile phones are so ubiquitous.
 Telephone directories are disappearing too — people look up numbers online.
 The police quizzed me repeatedly about why I phoned the B&B owner instead of calling them directly.
 For the future, when I check in at a B&B or hotel I will get the local non-emergency police telephone number, just in case.